aroeh/docker-compose/README.md

 │   │   ├── Other app files
 ```

 Each solution can be run independently via an IDE or images/containers for debugging purposes.
-They both can be run together at the same time via docker-compose.
+They can be run together at the same time via docker-compose.

 # Build and Run